The Stropharia strain was initially misidentified. Stropharia is also the name for a mushroom in the genus Stropharia from the Agaricales order.

 Where to Buy Stropharia Spores

 Stropharia spores can be purchased from various vendors across the United States, Canada, and Europe.
+This strain can be hard to find so if you’re dead-set on this strain you might have to shop around a bit.

 How to Grow Stropharia Mushrooms